Use the Key Management Interoperability Protocol (KMIP)¶

 Activate any PRE_ACTIVE keys on the KMIP server before you start Percona Server for MySQL.
 Otherwise, Percona Server for MySQL cannot load those keys.

-AES key size restriction¶
+Supported AES key sizes¶

 | AES key size | Length in bytes |